-- 31 May 2016: First approved PIRS (as indicator A1) - 3 January 2018: Indicator number updated to AIa.
+- 31 May 2016: First approved PIRS (as indicator A1) - 3 January 2018: Indicator number updated to A1a.
 Substantial detail added throughout to define the on-time delivery window, split-line scenarios, and other relevant business rules and processes. - II February 2019: Note added to Point of Clarification 4 to indicate that the project may use USAID-approved reason codes to allow some shipments to be considered in full even if they are under-shipped, in limited circumstances (e.g. QA sampling, palletization, etc.).
 Targets information relocated to Annex C. - 17 March 2020: No changes. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: No changes.
+Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: No changes. - 25 June 2024: Updated clarifications around ADDs and use of rADDs to track revised ADDs

-Indicator Number: Alb Indicator Type: Performance
+Indicator Number: Alb

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).